Comparison of American and British English: Dates

 Dates are usually written differently in the short (numerical) form.
-Christmas Day 2000, for example, is 25/12/00 or 25.12.00 in the UK and 12/25/00 in the US, although the formats 25/12/2000, 25.12.2000, and 12/25/2000 now have more currency than they had before Y2K.
+Christmas Day 2000, for example, is 25/12/00 or 25.12.00 in the UK and 12/25/00 in the US, although the formats 25/12/2000, 25.12.2000, and 12/25/2000 are now more common then they were before Y2K.
 Occasionally other formats are encountered, such as the ISO 8601 2000-12-25, popular among programmers, scientists and others seeking to avoid ambiguity, and to make alphanumerical order coincide with chronological order.
 The difference in short-form date order can lead to misunderstanding, especially when using software or equipment that uses the foreign format.
-For example, 06/04/05 could mean either June 4, 2005 (if read as US format), 6 April 2005 (if seen as in UK format) or even 5 April 2006 if taken to be an older ISO 8601-style format where 2-digit years were allowed.
+For example, 06/04/05 could mean either June 4, 2005 (if read as US format), 6 April 2005 (if seen as in UK format) or even 2006 April 5 if taken to be an older ISO 8601-style format where 2-digit years were allowed.

 When using the name of the month rather than the number to write a date in the UK, the recent standard style is for the day to precede the month, e. g., 21 April.
 Month preceding date is almost invariably the style in the US, and was common in the UK until the late twentieth century.
 British usage normally changes the day from an integer to an ordinal, i.e., 21st instead of 21.
 In speech, "of" and "the" are used in the UK, as in "the 21st of April".
-In written language, the words "the" and "of" may be and are usually dropped, i.e., 21st April.
+In written language, the words "the" and "of" may be and are usually dropped, i.e., 21 April.
 The US would say this as "April 21st", and this form is still common in the UK.
 One of the few exceptions in American English is saying "the Fourth of July" as a shorthand for the United States Independence Day.
 In the US military the British forms are used, but the day is read cardinally, while among some speakers of New England and Southern American English varieties and who come from those regions but live elsewhere, those forms are common, even in formal contexts.